Mistweaver Monk Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 ideally during periods of heavy damage when you can gain the highest overall

-Mana cost reduction, while also making sure to not overcap your stacks
+Mana cost reduction while also making sure not to overcap your stacks.

-Faeline Stomp
+Jadefire Stomp

-When combined with
+When combined with Awakened Jadefire and

 cannot be understated.
 It causes Blackout Kick to hit multiple targets, as well